metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 and press enter.
 - This action will create additional (filtered) log file in same directory called `FILENAME.filterline.log`
 - Config file is located inside `.vscode\filterline.json` and supports regex to fine tune your filter.
+- For sample filterline regexes take a look into `Readme\Regex.md`

 ## Event log